 - Investments including equity, unlisted loan stock and unlisted preferred stock.
-These are held in accordance with the Partnership's investment objectives and policies; - Cash and cash equivalents, liquid resources and short-term debtors and creditors that arise directly from its investment activities. - The Partnership buys, sells or holds financial assets and liabilities in order to take advantage of changes in market prices or rates.
+These are held in accordance with the Partnership's investment objectives and policies; and - Cash and cash equivalents, liquid resources and short-term debtors and creditors that arise directly from its investment activities.